marcflohrer/stiebel-eltron-dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is intended to be the starting point when implementing a demo ASP.NET application with a local database on a mac.
-I am not sure if it all works on different operating systems as I did not test it.

-When starting a new side project this boiler plate code takes unnecessarily a lot of time.
-Not any more with this template project.
+This project is intended to provide a more insightful presentation of the data provided by the original Stiebel Eltron dashboard.
+On top it adds the missing performance factor chart (Arbeitszahl).

 ### Built With